Bryan-2680/Cybersecurity-GRC-portfolio/projects/linux-access-control-enforcement/permissions-audit-ls-la.md

 I performed a security audit of file and directory permissions within a Linux environment `(/home/researcher2/projects)` to identify and remediate access control weaknesses.

 The objective was to enforce the principle of least privilege by removing excessive permissions and restricting access to sensitive resources.
-This project demonstrates the practical implementation of access control aligned with cybersecurity governance and risk management principles.
+This project demonstrates how technical access controls can reduce security risk and support broader governance and compliance objectives.

 ### Initial Environment